n27wang/n27wang_sidequest_w2/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+The code was written by GenAI

 ---